xxzcs/xxzcs.github.io/_awards/award02.md

 ---
-title: "Second Prize in Science and Technology Progress Award: China Association of Medical Education Awarded"
+title: "Second Prize in the Graduate Education and Teaching Achievement Award" award organization: University of Science and Technology Beijing
-Rank: 8/15
+rank: 5/11
-year: 2023
+year: 2024
 ---